GenRewrite: Query Rewriting via Large Language Models: Introduction

-\head{Limitations of traditional approaches to automated query rewriting} Despite a large body of research, automated rewriting techniques suffer from major drawbacks that have long inhibited their effectiveness in practice.
-Here, the most common approach is to rely on a set of ``rewrite rules'', which are syntactic transformations based on pattern matching.
-If the pattern expressed in the rule matches the input query, the rule replaces the matched part with a counterpart, generating a semantically equivalent query that is likely to run faster.
-Regardless of whether the rules are developed and provided by experts~\cite{bruno2022computation,pirahesh1992extensible,ahmed2006cost} or are inferred automatically~\cite{wang2022wetune,ding2023proving}, a rule-based query rewriter is as effective as the set of rewrite rules provided to it.
-By definition, rule-based query rewriters\footnote{Rule-based query \emph{rewriting} should not be confused with rule-based query \emph{optimization}; the latter is simpler, and thus much more common in practice~\cite{graefe1987rule}.} are limited to situations where the input query matches one of their existing rules, and thus fundamentally incapable of optimizing new query patterns that have not been seen before~\cite{dong2023slabcity}.
-Although synthesis-based query-rewriting does not require prior rules~\cite{dong2023slabcity}, in practice it only handles simple queries (e.g., SlabCity~\cite{dong2023slabcity} can only optimize 2 out of 22 TPC-H queries and 3 out of 99 TPC-DS queries).
+\head{Limitations of traditional automated query rewriting} Despite extensive research, automated query rewriting techniques have long faced fundamental limitations that hinder their practical effectiveness.
+The most common approach relies on \emph{rewrite rules}—--pattern-matching transformations that replace query fragments with optimized equivalents while preserving semantics.
+Regardless of whether the rules are developed and provided by experts~\cite{bruno2022computation,pirahesh1992extensible,ahmed2006cost} or are inferred automatically~\cite{wang2022wetune,ding2023proving}, a rule-based query rewriter is as effective as the set of rules provided to it.
+By definition, rule-based query rewriters\footnote{Rule-based query \emph{rewriting} should not be confused with rule-based query \emph{optimization}; the latter is simpler, and thus much more common in practice~\cite{graefe1987rule}.} are fundamentally incapable of optimizing new query patterns that do not match their existing rules~\cite{dong2023slabcity}.
+Although synthesis-based query-rewriting does not require prior rules~\cite{dong2023slabcity}, in practice it only handles simple queries---for instance, SlabCity~\cite{dong2023slabcity} optimizes just 2 out of 22 TPC-H~\cite{tpch} queries and 3 out of 99 TPC-DS~\cite{tpcds} queries.